orinoren/coupon-system/client/react-training/src/pages/AdminMainPage/README.md

 getAllCustomerOrCompaniesForOpertions:
-returns <AdminOperations/> that conatins conatainer of all the customers/companies or nothing determain by showOperationsFor
+returns <AdminOperations/> that conatins conatainer of all the customers/companies or nothing determine by showOperationsFor

 # ---